celestial-d/KernelPatchSearch/README.md

 # KernelPatchSearch
-These are used for kernel patch numeric analysis
+These are basic scripts used for kernel patch numeric analysis, please check our systor'21 paper result.